Glyph-Games/Expack-server-management-tool/README.md

 # Expack-server-management-tool

-visit the website : glyphgames.github.io/expack-server-management-tool
+visit the website who is hosted the software : https://glyph-games.github.io/Expack-server-management-tool/